-Beautiful little Echo Park is centrally located on Los Angeles’s east side sandwiched in between the upscale areas of silver Land and downtown Los Angeles.
-It’s a relaxing place ideal for jogging and a scape from the metropolis.
+Beautiful little Echo Park is centrally located on Los Angeles’s east side, sandwiched between Silver Land’s upscale areas and downtown Los Angeles.
+It’s a relaxing place ideal for jogging and escaping from the metropolis.
 The small lake and the LA skyline is one of the main attraction for photographers.

 Kenneth Hahn State Recreation Area

-Kenneth Hahn State Recreation Area, operated by the Los Angeles County Department of Parks.
+The Los Angeles County Department of Parks operates Kenneth Hahn State Recreation Area.
 This recreation place consists of a huge area of the fishing lake, community center, lotus pond, and playgrounds.
-There are also challenging trails that provide some of the best and most breathtaking views of the LA skyline unlike any other in the city.
+There are also challenging trails that provide some of the best and most breathtaking views of the LA skyline, unlike any other places in the city.

 Enjoy the Scenic View from Baldwin Hills